dafer45/TBTK/doc/Manual.md

 @link ImportingAndExportingData Next: Importing and exporting data@endlink
 @page ImportingAndExportingData Importing and exporting data

-#  External memory {#ExternalMemory}
+# Importing and exporting data {#ImportingAndExportingData}
-TBTK facilitates the reading and writing of data to external memory through a few different schemes, which we describe here.
+TBTK provides a number of methods for reading and writing to external memory.
+We describe these methods here.

 # FileParser and ParameterSet {#FileParserAndParameterSet}
 The @link TBTK::FileParser FileParser@endlink can generate a @link TBTK::ParameterSet ParameterSet@endlink by parsing a file formated as follows.